-On November 20, 2015 and December 23, 2015, the Corporation completed the acquisition (the "Galaxy Acquisition") of a majority of the issued and outstanding ordinary shares (each, a "Galaxy Share") of Galaxy Gold Mining Limited ("Galaxy"), a gold mining company with operations in the Mpumalanga Province of South Africa (the "Galaxy Gold Mine").
-The Corporation has also made an offer to all other shareholders of Galaxy to acquire the remaining Galaxy Shares on economically equivalent terms (the "Mandatory Offer").
+On November 20, 2015 and December 23, 2015, the Corporation, through a wholly-owned subsidiary, completed the acquisition of 74% of the issued and outstanding ordinary shares (each, a "Galaxy Share") of Galaxy Gold Mining Limited ("Galaxy"), a gold mining company with operations in the Mpumalanga Province of South Africa (the "Galaxy Gold Mine").
+Pursuant to the acquisition, the Corporation issued to the holders of such Galaxy Shares 18,334,492 Common Shares and common share purchase warrants ("Warrants") exercisable to acquire an aggregate of up to 4,076,598 Common Shares until November 20, 2017 at \$0.102(1) per Common Share.
+The Corporation then made an offer to all other shareholders of Galaxy to acquire the remaining Galaxy Shares on economically equivalent terms (the "Mandatory Offer").